joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 ### A blog is born

-With everything set up, it's a simple process:
+Producing an MVP is now a simple process away:

 1. Scan the source directory
-2. Read the files in and compile them to HTML
+2. Read in each file and compile it
-3. Write the files to the build directory, preserving the relative path
+3. Write it to build directory while preserving the relative path

+{% caption_img "wow.gif" "An MVP"  %}

-The only hiccup is the fs module in Node doesn't have a method to read directories recursively.
-With some inspiration from the nice folks on Stack Overflow, async generators make this a doddle:
+The only hiccup was with fs module in Node.
+It doesn't offer a method to recursively scan directories, but with some inspiration from the nice folks on Stack Overflow, async generators make this a doddle:

 {% caption "Walking directories with fs" %}